allesblinkt/hfk-micromanipulation/README.md

-# Self-Revolving Torus
+# Micromanipulation

-Code, mechanical design files (incomplete) and documentation for multiple models of Self-Revolving Tori.
+A workshop given for the Digital Media program of [HfK Bremen](https://www.hfk-bremen.de).

+## Documentation

+See [Torus Operation](doc/torus_operation.md) for a detailed description.